BenWeisz/Fizika/NOTES.md

 - Want bind / unbind capability
 - Want to be able to load images with stb_image
 - Needs to have interactivity with shader / material

+# Input Class
+### Requirements
+- If possible I don't want to have input update function
+- Want to be able to register keys to string
+- Want to have a press and held event at least
+-